A refined transversality theorem on linear perturbations and its applications: Applications of the main theorem

-Finally, we explain an advantage of using a result from the viewpoint of Hausdorff measures with this example.
-Since any subset of $\mathcal{L}(\R,\R)$ whose Hausdorff dimension is less than $1$ has Lebesgue measure zero in $\mathcal{L}(\R,\R)$, we cannot investigate whether the bad set $\Sigma$ is equal to $K$ or not by transversality results from the viewpoint of Lebesgue measures, such as \cref{thm:basic,thm:mather,thm:ichiki}.
-On the other hand, in the case $r\geq 3$ of this example, we can show that $\Sigma$ is never equal to $K$ by \cref{thm:Morse} which is a result from the viewpoint of Hausdorff measures.
+Since any subset of $\R$ whose Hausdorff dimension is strictly smaller than $1$ has Lebesgue measure zero in $\R$, we cannot investigate whether the bad set is equal to $K$ or not by \cref{thm:Morse2}.
+On the other hand, as in the case $r\geq 3$ of this example, we can see that the bad set $\Sigma$ is never equal to $K$ by \cref{thm:Morse}.} \end{example} Here, we give a remark on the assumption \cref{eq:appmain1} of \cref{thm:appmain1}. \begin{remark} {\rm In \cref{thm:appmain1}, let $X=V=\R$, and let $f$ and $g$ be the functions defined in \cref{ex:Morse}.
+Then, $\Sigma_1$ in \cref{thm:appmain1} is expressed as follows: